paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 **(n) “Small business concern owned and controlled by women” defined** For the purposes of this chapter, a small business concern is a small business concern owned and controlled by women if—

-(1) at least 51 percent of small business concern is owned by one or more women or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and
+(1) at least 51 percent of small 33 So in original.
+Probably should be preceded by “the”. business concern is owned by one or more women or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and

 (2) the management and daily business operations of the business are controlled by one or more women.